Department of Psychology

 Course Description: This course focuses on aspects of Psychology that require study away from the main campus.
 Examples include historical research or research in the lab of a faculty member at another institution.
 Content and objectives of the course will be negotiated before enrollment and approved by the department chair.
 May be repeated for up to 12 hours of credit.
 Prerequisite(s): Completion of 45 college credit hours and a cumulative GPA of 3.0 or higher.

-PSY 470 Child Psychopathology and Exceptionalities Credits: 3
+PSY 470 Child Psychopathology and Social Dynamics Credits: 3

 Typically Offered: Departmental Discretion.